katieoconn/pregnancy-ibd/pages/nutrition.md

 ## Nutrition and Fitness

 Good nutrition is important for everyone.
 This is especially true for women who are pregnant.
+Nutritional assessment and monitoring in IBD is important before and during pregnancy

 Nutritional recommendations include: